Amended and Restated Bylaws LCR-DC, Inc., a District of Columbia Non-Profit Corporation (September 21, 2016)

-(a) Annual membership dues shall be established by the Board of Directors, provided that any change in membership dues shall become effective no sooner than thirty (30) days after notice of such change is given to the members.
+(a) The amount of the Corporation’s annual (12-month) membership dues shall be established by the Board of Directors at a meeting held in accordance with Section 5.03 hereof, provided that any change in membership dues shall become effective no sooner than thirty (30) days after notice of such change is given to the members.

 (d) The fiscal year of the Corporation shall be the calendar year.

 Section 4.01 Regular, Annual, and Special Meetings.

 (a) Unless otherwise prescribed by the Board of Directors, a Regular Meeting of the membership of the Corporation should be held monthly during the period September through June on a standardized, recurring basis, to the extent feasible, at a specific time and place as determined by the Board of Directors.